fbeilstein/machine_learning/README.md

 -----
 ### Module problem

-Use the following [Repository](https://github.com/kauMLstudent/ml_problems) to get the nonebook with the problem statement.
+Use the following [Repository](https://github.com/kauMLstudent/ml_problems) to get the notebook with the problem statement.
 You can use it to store your drafts and final solution.

 -----